The following attractions no longer exist, but they are a big part of Colorado Springs’ tourism legacy.

 Manitou Springs Bath House – Still there in a new incarnation next to the Manitou Penny Arcade.
 Did you know that Col. Chivington , infamous for the Sand Creek Massacre, was an investor?
 This man taking the spring from the natives brought a well publicized curse from the tribe onto the building.

 Hidden Inn – Garden of the Gods.
 Built into the formations on the west side of the Kissing Camels, you now only find the parking lot now used as the handicap accessible parking lot on the west base of the Kissing Camels formation.
 Using this photo to Explore, it is fairly easy to figure it out.
+If you look real close on the column of sandstone that was on the left of the building, you can see a horizontal black line of tar where the roofline was.

 See the Garden of the Gods section of this website.